-We have also entered into a number of stand-alone, cash-secured letter of credit agreements with banks.
+We have also entered into a number of stand-alone letter of credit agreements with banks, secured with cash or certificates of deposit.
 These combined facilities provide for letter of credit needs collateralized by either cash or assets of the Company.
-We currently have \$29.7 million of outstanding letters of credit under these facilities, which are secured by cash collateral that is maintained in restricted accounts totaling \$31.5 million.
+We currently have \$31.2 million of outstanding letters of credit under these facilities.

-In the future, we may from time to time seek to continue to retire or purchase our outstanding debt through cash repurchases or in exchange for other debt securities, in open market purchases, privately-negotiated transactions, or otherwise.
+In the future, we may from time to time seek to continue to retire or purchase our outstanding debt through cash repurchases or in exchange for other debt securities, in open market purchases, privately negotiated transactions, or otherwise.
 In addition, any material variance from our projected operating results could require us to obtain additional equity or debt financing.
 There can be no assurance that we will be able to complete any of these transactions in the future on favorable terms or at all.
-See Note 8 of the notes to the consolidated financial statements in this Form 10-K for additional details related to our borrowings.
+See Note 7 of the notes to the consolidated financial statements in this Form 10-K for additional details related to our borrowings.